LateralView/backend-skel/README.md

 # MEAN skel

-Base skeleton to make apps with the MEAN stack.
+Base skeleton to write apps with the MEAN stack.
 Developed by the [LateralView](https://lateralview.co) team.

 ### Installation